astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 the representative rays lines up with the Earth, it turns red, and a back-extrapolated arrow indicates why the image is seen where it is.
-Note that the arrow and the sphere don't always exactly line up because the math uses the small angle approximation, and the size of the Earth is vastly enhanced, but the illustration exaggerates the angles so that the viewer can see them.
+Note that the arrow and the sphere don't always exactly line up because the size of the Earth is vastly enhanced, implying a wider range in the images' locations than is realistic.

 As you move the slider back and forth, you can see how the images shift relative to the original source location.
 As the source moves